KaranjaEve/Foodpanda-customer-behaviour-analysis/README.md

-# Foodpanda-customer-behaviour-analysis
+# Food-delivery-app-customer-behaviour-analysis
-This project focuses on exploring customer behavior and experience by analysing their order patterns, satisfaction levels and spending behavior using Foodpanda order data.
+This project focuses on exploring customer behavior and experience by analysing their order patterns, satisfaction levels and spending behavior using food delivery app order data.
 The analysis aims to uncover how customers interact with the platform — how frequently they order, what they prefer to eat, how much they spend, and how loyalty, delivery experience and satisfaction influences their engagement and retention.

 **Key Objectves**

 1. Explore the distribution of Customers by city, age and gender.
 2. Explore proportion of new versus returning customers on the platform.
-3. Analyse order pattern in terms of frequency and popularity.
+3. Analyse food order patterns in terms of frequency and popularity.
 4. Examine spending behaviour across different customer segments.
-5. Acess customer satisfaction and loyalty through ratings, order frequencies and churn.
-6. Evaluate how deliveryperformance influences customer experience.
+5. Evaluate how delivery performance influences customer experience.

 **Tools**

-Python - Data preprocessing and cleaning
+Ms Excel - Data cleaning

 MySQL - Data storage, management , modelling and querying